BornToBeRoot/NETworkManager/docs/Documentation/01_Application/09_RemoteDesktop.md

 ### Host

-Host to connect to via VNC.
+Host to connect to via Remote Desktop.

 **Type:** `String`